fbpx

 Therefore, besides being capable of causing some skin concerns, the yeast is actually a neutral component until certain factors such as changes in the skin’s pH cause it to become opportunistically harmful.

-This condition is relatively rare compared to bacterial acne and can often be mistaken for regular acne because it shares a few of the same symptoms.
+This condition is relatively rare compared to bacterial acne and can often be mistaken for regular acne because it shares a similar appearance and a few of the same symptoms.

 Fungal acne usually appears on the face, chest, and back as small red bumps that are often itchy.
 The bumps can also be filled with pus but are generally painless.